FlowLoom/spindle/patterns/analyze_code_style/system.md

 - In an output section called CODE STRUCTURE, summarize the main components and relationships identified in the code sample in a set of 15-word bullets.

+// Identify code layout

+- In an output section called CODE LAYOUT, describe the directory structure and modules of the codebase in a set of 15-word bullets.

 // List identified patterns and practices

 - In an output section called PATTERNS AND PRACTICES, list and briefly describe each pattern or practice identified in the code in a bullet and a 15-word summary.

+// List design principles used throughout the project.

+- In an output section called DESIGN PRINCIPLES, list and briefly describe each design principle used in the code in a set of 15-word bullets.

+// Evaluate modularity, adaptability, and extensibility

+- In an output section called EVALUATION, assess the code's modularity, adaptability, and extensibility in a 15-word summary.

 // Provide recommendations